hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 1909

-And horses, mules and donkeys for you to ride and for adornment, and He creates other things that you do not know.
+And [He created] the horses, mules and donkeys for you to ride and for adornment, and He creates other things that you do not know.

 # 1910